ThanasisKouras/Data-analysis-of-overdue-debts-to-State-/README.md

 - Total e-EFKA

 ### Data Preprocessing
 Data was cleaned using Python and formatted in English language.
+Names and Addresses of legal entities were removed for privacy reasons.
 Continuing, it was joined with the a dataset of local zipcodes and geographical information (longtitude/latitude).
 Exported in csv format

 ### Charts and Insights